blog articleschool design: modern, welcoming, and secure

 Gone are the Days of Sacrificing Security

 Gone are the days of sacrificing building security for a modern aesthetic or sacrificing a warm and welcoming environment in order to have a contemporary style that will appeal to your community.
 These characteristics are no longer independent of each other.
-You CAN have a school that is modern, welcoming, and secure; all at the same time.
+You CAN have a school design that is modern, welcoming, and secure; all at the same time.

 There is no longer a need to pick one of these characteristics over the other.